5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 Best for startups: Pilot

 Pilot’s bookkeeping is geared specifically for new startups.
 Like Bench, Pilot structures its pricing around how much you pay in expenses each month, so if you’ve just gotten off the ground and aren’t spending (or making) too much money yet, Pilot’s dedicated accountants can help you figure out how to get—and stay—on track.
-Plans start at $299 per month.
+Unfortunately, you’ll pay a lot for the help: plans start at $599 per month for businesses with $15,000 worth of monthly expenses.

 Best for cash-basis only: KPMG Spark